Kärcher Water Saving Education

 Kärcher has always prided itself on water usage efficiency in all of it's products.

-From December 10th 2019, Stage 2 water restrictions are in place for those in Sydney, the Blue Mountains and Illawarra.
-Here you can learn about water saving methods, and everything you need to know about what you can and can't do with the new NSW Stage 2 water restrictions.
+Stage 1 water restrictions are in place for those in Sydney, the Blue Mountains and Illawarra.
+Here you can learn about water saving methods, and everything you need to know about what you can and can't do with the new NSW Stage 1 water restrictions.

-The answer to this is yes, you can, if the water is coming from a third party source such as a rain water tank or a bucket.
-However, you cannot use your pressure washer if it is connected to a running tap.
+The answer to this is yes, you can, however we still recommend using third party source such as a rain water tank or a bucket to minimise water use.